Henrietta Buckler Seiberling

-Henrietta McBrayer Buckler Seiberling (March 18, 1888 – December 5, 1979) was a member of a Christian fellowship group named the Oxford Group.
-She and others of the Oxford group helped found Alcoholics Anonymous.
+Henrietta McBrayer Buckler Seiberling (March 18, 1888 – December 5, 1979) became the daughter-in-law of Goodyear Tire co-founder Frank Seiberling, when she married her husband Frederick Seiberling.
+Together they were known because their son John became a U.S. Congressman from Ohio.
+On her own, Henrietta became well known because she connected Alcoholics Anonymous's co-founders, Bill W. and Dr. Bob, an Akron-based doctor.
+She was an active member of a Christian fellowship group named the Oxford Group.

 Early life

 Born in Lawrenceburg, Kentucky to Judge Julius A. and Mary Maddox Buckler, Seiberling spent her childhood in El Paso and San Antonio, Texas.
 A gifted pianist, she attend Vassar College where she earned an A.B. degree with a major in music and a minor in psychology.
 She met John Fredrick "Fred" Seiberling, a lieutenant in the Ohio National Guard, while he was deployed to El Paso.
 The couple married in 1917 in Akron, Ohio, and had three children.

 Career

 Though Seiberling herself was not an alcoholic, she believed as a Christian that it was her responsibility to solve social problems.
-Seiberling began the “alcoholic squad" of the Oxford Group Movement.
+Seiberling began the “alcoholic squad" of the local Akron-based Oxford Group.
 In their first case, Dr. Bob Smith admitted that he was a secret drinker, marking the first time the Akron Oxford Group prayed together to help someone through alcoholism.
 Although the majority of the Seiberling family were members at a Lutheran church near their house, she was not.
 Seiberling was more of a "student of the bible," rather than a "church-goer."